 Halifax Community Club

-Please see our Events page for details of current happenings at the Community Club.
+Please see Halifax Community Hall page for details of current happenings at the Community Club.

 Lately, the Selectboard has been getting an increasing number of complaints about yards that contain “junk.”
 We are asking all residents to consider some spring cleaning (and we’ve love to compile a list of volunteers, if some neighbors need a helping hand).
 See the Selectboard Communications Page for details.